Best London parks and commons for family portrait sessions

 Battersea park is a particular favourite of mine as it has the grassy meadow areas, a picturesque lake and beautifully planted areas – these all make fantastic settings for photographing you and your family.
 Even when the park is really busy (a sunny Saturday, anyone?), I know places off the beaten track that offer peace and quiet which are great for your family portraits.
-It’s a really fun spot to take children as you can make a real day of it – a bike ride after, Go Ape (which has a special route for children), feeding ducks or having a picnic on the grassy hills.
+It’s a really fun spot to take children as you can make a real day of it – a bike ride afterwards, Go Ape (which has a special route for children), feeding ducks or having a picnic on the grassy hills.

 Here’s a photograph from the landscaped areas:

 Wandsworth Common has a lovely variety of locations, from the pretty pond to more secluded areas – and of course the ice cream van to hand for when energy levels start to dip!
 The walkways around and through the pond are so much fun for children to run around on, and make for great photo opportunities.
 There’s lots of nice foliage to provide gentle shade, so it’s great all year round.
 The open fields at the other end of the common also provide a nice wide backdrop, as well as shade for bright and sunny days.

 Here are some photographs from recent portrait sessions on Wandsworth Common:

 Peckham Rye is another great park to consider, with the stunning wysteria pathway, its child-sized landscaped gardens and the pretty fountain.
 Children love running around the pathways, playing hide-and-seek and examining the brightly coloured flowers.
 Here’s a selection of photographs from recent family portrait sessions there: